gillzon/multidash360/README.md

 * Possible to integrate leaderboards from games(possible dependency to new feature in  aurora)

 ## How to run it ##
 Clone the repo and the run npm install in root folder.
 After that you need to run npm install in the client folder for react app(reactjs).
-Currenlty both backend and front end are inte the same project maybe split it to two projects in the future but right now it's pretty smal hobby project.
+Currently both backend and front end are inte the same project maybe split it to two projects in the future but right now it's pretty smal hobby project.